How we work

 We are an advisory body and we do not run or implement any policies or programmes.
 We rely solely on the power and communication of our analysis and ideas to achieve impact.

 Our core work programme is set out in legislation.
 The Climate Change Response (Zero Carbon) Amendment Act 2019 requires the Commission to deliver key functions within specific timeframes.
-The advice we provide to the Government will be strongly rooted in the best available evidence and analysis.
-We're building our knowledge of the available technologies and approaches that can reduce emissions in each sector of the economy.
-We'll talk to people from across Aotearoa about what they would need from our advice to help them make changes and transition to a low emissions economy.
+The advice we provide to the Government is strongly rooted in the best available evidence and analysis.
+We are always building our knowledge of the available technologies and approaches that can reduce emissions in each sector of the economy.
+We are also always talking to people from across Aotearoa New Zealand, so that we can better understand what they need from our advice to help them make changes and transition to a low emissions economy.

 Developing our advice